 What is a transaction ID?
 It's a special code made of letters & numbers.
 It is randomly generated and given automatically to each successful financial transfer in a payment system.
 This helps track and verify each procedure.
 This identifier is essential for:

-TXIDs act as the anchor for any money transfer.
+TXIDs act as anchors for money transfers.
 They connect users, systems, and institutions to a verified record of events with timestamps in a transparent way, making digital payments clear and secure.

 How Transaction Number Works

-Transaction ID meaning is that it helps to identify each system’s transfer.
+The purpose of a transaction ID is to uniquely identify each transfer within the system.
 Identifiers can differ in structure and length on various payment platforms.
-In 2025, the main types in India are the following:
+In 2025, the main formats commonly used by payment systems include the following:

 Transaction ID Check Across Platforms

 TXIDs help verify payments, track issues, and secure sensitive financial records made between two or more platforms.
-How you find them depends on the certain system you’re using.
+How you find them depends on the specific system you’re using.

 Bank Statements and Receipts